 An ideal site is characterized southern or eastern exposure, sloping terrain to provide cold air drainage, well-drained soil and proximity to dependable water for irrigation.
 The orchard should also be located in an area that can be protected from wildlife.

 Climate and terrain greatly influence important factors in the development of quality fruit.
-Apples require a minimum of 1000 chilling hours, 8-10 hours of sunlight a day and at least 100 frost free days to bloom and produce mature fruit.
+Apples require a minimum of 1000 chilling hours, 8-10 hours of sunlight a day and at least 100 frost-free days to bloom and produce mature fruit.
 In addition, late frosts at crucial stages of bud development can wipe out a crop.
-When establishing an orchard it is essential that a site is selected so trees and fruit can develop properly.

 The climate of a site can be evaluated on a macro scale by locating the nearest Agrimet station and reviewing historical weather data to get an idea of max/min temperature, precipitation, occurrence and timing of late season frosts and other weather related information influencing plant growth and development.
-In addition, there are maps available through the Montana Climate Office which visually provide degree day, precipitation, and growing season information.
-These tools, however, should not be the primary factor in deciding if a location is suitable, as they are not accurate to a finite area but more a general assessment of differences on a landscape scale.
+In addition, the Montana Climate Office provides maps displaying degree-day, precipitation, and growing season information.
+However, these tools should not be the primary factor in determining a suitable location, as they offer a more regional rather than a localized climate assessment.

 Historical plantings can also provide useful perspective on suitable orchard sites.
 This map illustrates over 70 heritage fruit orchards (with trees >75 years old) throughout Montana along with the present research sites, overlaid on Montana ecoregions and land resource units (LRUs) per NRCS.
 Note that historic orchards are concentrated in the west, southwest, and west central LRUs (as of 2020, there are commercial orchards present in all of these LRUs).